 “From Kiria, naturally.
 My birthplace was in a small mountain town called Asbheriton.”

 Sam found one wall with a hand, leaned against it.
 His breathing was speeding again.
-He sniffled, and suddenly, fresh tears carved hot lines down his cheeks.
+Suddenly, fresh tears carved hot lines down his cheeks.

 “It is the planet on which most of my species are born,” the majus returned, his words sarcastic.
 “Though some are born in the Nether, or on other homeworlds.”